jen-sei/pop/README.md

 ![Slide 16_9 - 1](https://github.com/jen-sei/pop/assets/101796507/ac36c188-d67d-40e9-a27c-48e9e4c806a4)

 Research focused platform to demystify claims of privacy tooling on Ethereum.
 Proposed as additional and supporting body of web3privacy.info

+##Problem
+Public ledger ecosystems are posing a high risk towards an individual user privacy.

+This is mainly due to:
+J de-anonymizing users
+J governmental surveillance
+J infringement of individual right-to-privacy